SophieAu/imperial-splendour-site/data/content/posts/2022-07-30-rotr-1-2-installation-tutorial.md

 ## If you want to install RotR 1.2 manually:

-1. Download the manual install (you need to have 7zip https://www.7-zip.org/ installed).
+1. Download the manual install (you need to have [7zip](https://www.7-zip.org/) installed).

 2. Open the '.7z' file and extract the 'data'-folder into your 'Empire Total War' folder (for the path take a look at No. 6 above).

-3. Move the "user.empire_script.txt" file to the following folder: \`C:\document and setting\Users\"yourname"\AppData\Roaming\The Creative Assembly\Empire\script.\` If you can't find the folder, it's in a hidden folder.
+3. Move the "`user.empire_script.txt`" file to the following folder: `C:\documents and setting\Users\<yourname>\AppData\Roaming\The Creative Assembly\Empire\script`.
+If you can't find the folder, it's in a hidden folder.
 You have to enable "show hidden folders" in your OS.